duckytran2k6/CLI_QuackyENC/README.md

 on your local OS terminal.
 The purpose for this project is to learn the process of files encryption and combine it with the CLI features, allowing the users to use the tool in a plain simple way.
 The reason for that is because QuackyENC focuses on security, simplicity, and flexibility as the program has been modified in order to be able to run and compatible for upload/download files on different OS.
-QuackyENC uses the secure AES algorithm with GCM mode more efficiency and RSA algorithm for hybrid cryptosystem, adding more layers into the authentication for more security.

 ## ✅ **Features:**
 ### **This is a list of features of what QuackyENC included with a short description for each of them:**